 In His Parable of the Sower (Matthew’s full version provided here), our Lord teaches that the word of God is a seed that grows, dies, or even fails to grow in men according to the type of soil with which the heart receives and responds to it.

-As emphasized in Part 1, it must be understood that no part of this can ever be by works of our flesh – it must be via our anointing by the Holy Spirit.
+As emphasized in Part 1, it must be understood that no part of this can ever be by works of our flesh – our old Adam; it must be via our anointing by the Holy Spirit.
 Please discern whether you should review Gal 3:1-7 and James 2:20-26 to apprehend what James really means by asking “What good is it, my brothers and sisters, if someone claims to have faith but has no deeds?
 Can such faith save them?”

 <>< <>< <><